Freedom & Safety for Your Pet

 12 Gauge Wire

 Nobody likes to hear about the difference in wire gauge, and while the quickest way to cut cost is to use less copper, we like to remind everyone that our goal is not to use less copper, but to keep your pets safe.
 There is a reason that our wire doesn’t break.
 It’s heavier – often 4 times the thickness of the competition!
 Every time the ground contracts and expands with the changing seasons is a chance for stress on the wire.
 When someone puts a shovel in the ground near the perimeter of your yard, the odds of an accidental breakage go up – especially with lighter gauge wire.

 Deeper Wire Burial

 One do-it-yourself website recommends a 1-3″ burial depth for their wire.
-Basically “if you cannot see the wire, it’s deep enough”
+At that depth, any number of items can accidentally break your wire.

-In our unique installation process, we bury the wire 5-7 inches in grass areas, 6-7 inches deep in gravel driveways (protected in a conduit), and ¾ inches in blacktop driveways, or we can even drill underneath.
+In our unique installation process, we bury the wire 5-7 inches in grass areas, 6-7 inches deep in gravel driveways, and ¾ inches in blacktop driveways, or we can drill underneath.
 In more extreme cases, such as areas where farm equipment penetrates the earth more than 7 inches, we have uniquely designed equipment to go over 15 inches deep!

 Unique Installation Techniques and Equipment in the Pet Fence Industry